 Recommended article: Ten survival hunting essentials that everyone should know

-This is the most used method when it comes to survival fishing and although it works great, it has its down side.
+This is the most used improvised fishing method when it comes to survival fishing.
+Although it works great, it has its down side like most practices.
 With this method you can get only tiny fish such as sardines or guppies.
 Just like you did for bottle fishing, cut the top part of the bottle, but this time push the cut-off part of the bottle, upside down, into the bottom part until it’s completely secure.
 You can even use live bait because it can escape from the bottle.
 Once you have your funnel fishing ready, you can set it into the water and hold it in place with a couple of rocks.
 Check back on it a few hours later to see if you’ve caught something.
 The fish won’t be able to escape once they enter the bottle.

 While the previous methods may require most of your attention and concentration, time may be of the essence during a survival situation.
-This is why most survival experts recommend setting multiple fishing traps that would help you save time and provide you the luxury of dealing with various other tasks without having to guard your fishing lines.
+This is why most survival experts recommend setting multiple fishing traps.
+Doing so would help you save time and provide you the luxury of dealing with various other tasks without having to guard your fishing lines.
 There are many ways to trap fish and the most used methods are improvised fish baskets and pool or shore traps.
 You can use natural rock pools, sand banks or any other natural features that the environment provides.
-Regardless of how you built your trap, the water needs to be able to flow through the materials used and you need to adjust the holes so that they are small enough to trap the fish.
+Regardless of how you built your trap, the water needs to be able to flow through the materials used.
+You need to adjust the holes so that they are small enough to trap the fish.

 Suggested reading: Edible insects that can save your life